agentrickard/domain/domain_content/README.txt

 Users with the core 'administer nodes' permission may view and edit content on any affiliate.

-Either the 'administer nodes', 'edit domain nodes' or the 'review content for all domains' permission is required to access the 'Affiliated content' screen.
+Either the 'administer nodes', 'edit domain content' or the 'review content for all domains' permission is required to access the 'Affiliated content' screen.

 ----